 What is Akagai?

-If you order Ark shell (akagai), you will hear the pleasing sound of the shellfish striking the cutting board, which tightens the flesh.
-The shellfish is sliced to slowly open, as if a magnificent flower was blooming.
 Many ark shells used to be caught at Edomae, the bay of Tokyo before; the one from Kemigawa Chiba prefecture was highly valued.
-Sleek and vivid color of shell meat shows its freshness.
-Enjoy rich flavor of ocean and firm texture.
+The sleek and vivid color of shell meat shows its freshness.
+Enjoy the rich flavor of the ocean and firm texture.